uzunovam/uzunovam/_posts/2020-07-22-kevin-zollman-on-game-theory-and-epistemology.md

 <p>Now, all of the above describes evaluations by a single agent.
 So let’s introduce strategic considerations by introducing more agents.
 Let \(N = \{1, \dots, n\}\) be the set of agents.
 (The notation above will now be indexed by the respective agent \(i\).)
 Further, let vector \(\mathbf{x} = (x_{1}, \dots, x_{n})\) collect credences for each agent.
 Now, define the joint accuracy function of agent \(i\) to be a function of the expected accuracy that \(i\) assigns to each credence in \(\mathbf{x}\); that is, \(JA_{i}(\mathbf{x}, c_{i}) = JA_{i}(E_{i}(x_{1}, c_{i}), \dots, E_{i}(x_{n}, c_{i}))\). </p>

-With this machinery at hand, it is easy to derive a generalisation of Zollman’s Proposition 2.
+<p>With this machinery at hand, it is easy to derive a generalisation of Zollman’s Proposition 2.
 According to this proposition, ‘sticking to one’s own prior credence’ weakly dominates the strategy of adopting a compromise credence, given a linear joint accuracy function.
 In fact, it is easy to show that ‘sticking to one’s prior credence’ is a weakly dominant strategy for a large class of joint accuracy functions.
 (And hence weakly dominates not just adopting a compromise credence, but also adopting any other credence.)</p>

 <p>As long as each agent is using a joint accuracy function that is monotonic in the agents’ expectation functions, then we have:</p>